Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Central Michigan and its opponents have combined for 55.5 points only two times this year.
+- Central Michigan and its opponents have combined for 55.5 points -- this matchup's point total -- just two times this season.

 - The combined points per game average of the two teams, 58.7, is 3.2 points above Saturday's over/under.